swdauer/comp-prog/marblestree/README.md

 I'll perform a BFS on each node which contains more than one marble, and deposit all the extras into nodes which have no marbles.

 This greedy approach doesn't work.
 It seems that I need to start on the leaves or something like that.

+Note that each marble must be moved to its parent to be moved anywhere else.
+So I track the leaves, and move the the marbles at the leaf to its parent.
+If a node has 0 marbles, then I will need to move 1 node down from its parent.
+To simulate this I can move a negative one up to the parent.
+The total number of moves is the sum of the absolute values of each move.

+For each case I need to maintain
+- an array of parents
+- an array of number of children
+- an array of number of marbles
+- a queue of leaves